 The cast is okay.
 Long, in his first starring role, is likable and talented, but he needs to pick better material.

 Anyone still laboring under the misapprehension that the world owes them something, will probably enjoy this movie.
 Anyone living in the real world, probably will not.

-Justin Long and Blake Lively in Accepted.
+Justin Long and Jonah Hill in Accepted.

 Here is a conspiracy theory for you.
 Most screen writers are drug using, amoral liberals.
 Who else could come up with this shit?
 The story for this movies was written by Mark Perez, who wrote Herbie Fully Loaded and The Country Bears.
 I just know this guy is on drugs.